 The Many Benefits Of Regular Massage Therapy

-These perks can be achieved through regular massage therapy treatments from a properly trained and registered massage therapist, assisted and enhanced by the use of natural Essential Oils.
+The many perks of massage therapy can be achieved through regular treatments from a properly trained and registered massage therapists.
+These are often assisted and enhanced by the use of natural carrier oils.
 Whether your need is to have a moment of relaxation, reduce muscle tension or attain relief from chronic pain, a therapeutic massage can enhance your overall sense of emotional, mental and physical well-being.

 The lists of benefits of massage therapy seem to be endless, with claims ranging from the outrageous to the clinically proven.
 To make some sense and order, I’ve divided massage benefits roughly into four main areas, some of which overlap: